LocationBonito, MS, Brazil

 Hydraulic InstallationsTLL Projetos

-From the architect.
+Text description provided by the architects.
 The municipality of Bonito, located 265 km from the capital Campo Grande, has gradually become one of the main destinations for ecotourism in Brazil.

 In a region where extensive livestock predominated in the past, the promotion of tourism has given rise to new activities.